Tips to reduce trash in your life

 Use reusable cloths in your home.

-Remember don't get stressed out, if we can all take active steps towards reducing the junk coming into our homes, the less that will end up in landfill, our oceans and rivers and that is a big win for nature.
+Reduce the junk you can coming into your home.
+Means less junk heading to landfill, our oceans and rivers and that is a big win for nature.

 Remember the four magic questions